 Concealed Handgun License

 Your first step in this process is to meet the handgun competency requirement, see Frequently Asked Question C) below.
-Next, review the disqualifications listed in Question D) below.
-Finally, mail your completed application to the Concealed Handgun License Unit.
-You can expect to receive an appointment notice within two weeks.
+Next, review the disqualifications listed in Question D.

 • Complete a hunters' safety course approved by the Department of Fish and Wildlife or similar agency, if handgun training was a component of the course.